gaorlov/la_maquina/README.md

 ### Pistons

+A piston is a plugin that can be fired on update.

 Once a model with a `notifies_about :whatever` gets updated and a commit happens, it will fire off a call to wherever LaMaquina is installed (either locally, or on another server if you're notifying through `JsonApiClient` or similar).
 Once LaMaquina::Engine receives the call it will fire all of its pistons in no particualr order.

 So using the example from above: